Fountain Hills, Arizona

 Fountain Hills is a town in Maricopa County, Arizona, United States.
-Known for its impressive fountain, once the tallest in the world, it borders the Fort McDowell Yavapai Nation, Salt River Pima-Maricopa Indian Community, and Scottsdale.
+Known for its impressive fountain, which can shoot water to a height of 560 ft, it borders the Fort McDowell Yavapai Nation, Salt River Pima-Maricopa Indian Community, and Scottsdale.

 The population was 23,820 as of the 2020 census.
 Between the 1990 and 2000 censuses it was the eighth-fastest-growing place among cities and towns in Arizona.
 The median value of an owner-occupied housing during the period 2016–2020 was estimated at $402,100.

 History

 Before the development of Fountain Hills, the area was home to the Yavapai people, and petroglyphs can be found near the Dixie Mine in the northwest corner of the town along the mountains.